clojureman/special/README.md

 ```

 As you can see below, a `:normally` handler is not required,
-though it is good practice to have one.
+though it can be good practice to have one.
 ```clojure
 (let [f (fn [n]
           (for [i (range n)]